 Who’s doing it right?
 General Electric

 General Electric is a power and water, oil and gas, energy management, aviation, healthcare, transportation, and capital corporation.
-According to TOTEMS Analytics, General Electric grows in follower count by roughly 2k / month.
 While they may not be the first brand that comes to mind when you think Instagram, General Electric has been known for leveraging social media to connect with their audience.